 The psychology major is designed to enhance a broad array of fundamental abilities - written and spoken verbal mastery; quantitative facility (especially statistical); and creative problem solving (stressing the scientific method and information technology tools).
 The major is composed of required and elective content area courses (both laboratory and applied work, an internship and a senior thesis).
 The senior thesis is accomplished as part of a full-year program of independent and guided research.
 Psychology majors find employment in a variety of areas including: mental health, business and industry, educational counseling, research, sales, social work, government and medical services.
-Because there are so many possible avenues of future employment for psychology majors, students are encouraged to select their courses, internship sites, and senior thesis topics to be most relevant to a particular career track.
-These "advising" tracks include developmental psychology, business and organizational psychology, clinical/counseling psychology, pre-occupational therapy, and research/general psychology.
+Because there are so many possible avenues of future employment for psychology majors, students are encouraged to select their courses, internship sites, and senior thesis topics to be most relevant to particular career paths.
+Potential advising tracks include developmental psychology, business and organizational psychology, clinical/counseling psychology, and pre-occupational therapy.